connectedbydata/connectedbydata.org/_events/2024-06-05-libraries-connected-annual-seminar.md

 author: Emily Macaulay
 category: speaking
 ---
-Emily will be attending the Libraries Connected to speak on a panel considering 'AI and information literacy'.
+Emily will be attending the [Libraries Connected Annual Seminar](https://www.librariesconnected.org.uk/training-and-events/libraries-connected-annual-seminar-2024-%E2%80%9Cpower-partnership) to speak on a panel considering 'AI and information literacy'.

 <!--more-->